dorkodu/sage/paper/3 -- Principles and Concepts.md

     A link represents a *named*, *to-one* or *to-many* *relationship* between two Entity types, which…

     - is identified by a string name that must be unique within the scope of an Entity type.
-    - requires an Entity/Entity Collection type to be specified, that the link connects its parent type to.
+    - requires an Entity/Entity Collection type to be specified, that the link’s parent type is related to.

 ### <a name="3.2.2">3.2.2</a> Unified Query Layer